 This is one habit that is of great value and is essential for both the restaurant manager and the staff.
 This quality trait is valued in every industry, and the restaurant business is no different!

 Punctuality ensures all the deadlines are met on time and makes managing the restaurant a seamless task.
-Coming to work on time will you enough time to schedule and brief the staff about the day’s activities and set the expectations before the restaurant is opened for the public.
+Coming to work on time will give you enough time to schedule and brief the staff about the day’s activities and set the expectations before the restaurant opens for the public.

 A manager should set an example for the co-workers before he/she can ask others to come to work on time.

 5. Staying Updated

 It is essential for a restaurant manager to stay up to date with all the latest changes in the food and beverage industry.
 A manager should make it a habit of reading through food blogs or magazines that would help him/her identify the latest trends.